Single Touch Payroll Phase 2: What to expect and how to get ready

 Tax file number declaration

-Employers are currently required to submit a tax file number declaration to the ATO detailing the tax information for new employees and any existing employees where their tax situation changes.
-Phase 2 will incorporate employee tax information via STP reporting thus eliminating the need to submit tax file declarations to the ATO as a separate process.
-This means that for phase 2, the existing functionality of tax file declaration reporting in KeyPay will become redundant as it will be done via STP reporting instead.
+Previously, employers were required to submit a tax file number declaration to the ATO detailing the tax information for new employees and any existing employees where their tax situation changes.
+Phase 2 will incorporate employee tax information via STP reporting, thus eliminating the need to submit tax file declarations to the ATO as a separate process.
+Once the transition to phase 2 reporting is complete, we will be switching off the electronic lodgement capability in KeyPay.

 Tax treatment codes

-Currently employee tax information is part of the tax file number declaration.
+Previously, employee tax information was part of the tax file number declaration.
 Phase 2 will introduce a 6 character tax treatment code to indicate what PAYG tax scales and other components were applied to the employee to determine withholding amount.
 This is something the payroll software vendor will have to change in their system for STP reporting rather than a new process for employers.

 Lump sum E letters